rwightman/efficientnet-jax/README.md

 There are several container definitions in `docker/`.
 They use NGC containers as their parent image so you'll need to be setup to pull NGC containers: https://www.nvidia.com/en-us/gpu-cloud/containers/ .
 I'm currently using recent NGC containers w/ CUDA 11.1 support, the host system will need a very recent NVIDIA driver to support this but doesn't need a matching CUDA 11.1 / cuDNN 8 install.

 Current dockerfiles:
-* `pt_git.Dockerfile` - PyTorch 20.10 NGC as parent, CUDA 11.1, cuDNN 8. git (source install) of jaxlib, jax, objax, and flax.
+* `pt_git.Dockerfile` - PyTorch 20.12 NGC as parent, CUDA 11.1, cuDNN 8. git (source install) of jaxlib, jax, objax, and flax.
-* `pt_pip.Dockerfile` - PyTorch 20.10 NGC as parent, CUDA 11.1, cuDNN 8. pip (latest ver) install of jaxlib, jax, objax, and flax.
+* `pt_pip.Dockerfile` - PyTorch 20.12 NGC as parent, CUDA 11.1, cuDNN 8. pip (latest ver) install of jaxlib, jax, objax, and flax.
-* `tf_git.Dockerfile` - Tensorflow 2 20.10 NGC as parent, CUDA 11.1, cuDNN 8. git (source install) of jaxlib, jax, objax, and flax.
+* `tf_git.Dockerfile` - Tensorflow 2 21.02 NGC as parent, CUDA 11.2, cuDNN 8. git (source install) of jaxlib, jax, objax, and flax.
-* `tf_pip.Dockerfile` - Tensorflow 2 20.10 NGC as parent, CUDA 11.1, cuDNN 8. pip (latest ver) install of jaxlib, jax, objax, and flax.
+* `tf_pip.Dockerfile` - Tensorflow 2 21.02 NGC as parent, CUDA 11.2, cuDNN 8. pip (latest ver) install of jaxlib, jax, objax, and flax.

 The 'git' containers take some time to build jaxlib, they pull the masters of all respective repos so are up to the bleeding edge but more likely to have possible regression or incompatibilities that go with that.
 The pip install containers are quite a bit quicker to get up and running, based on the latest pip versions of all repos.

-### Docker Usage
+### Docker Usage (GPU)

 1. Make sure you have a recent version of docker and the NVIDIA Container Toolkit setup (https://github.com/NVIDIA/nvidia-docker)
-2. Build the container `docker build -f docker/tf_pip.Dockerfile -t jax_tf_pip`
+2. Build the container `docker build -f docker/tf_pip.Dockerfile -t jax_tf_pip .`
 3. Run the container, ideally map jeffnet and datasets (ImageNet) into the container
     * For tf containers, `docker run --gpus all -it -v /path/to/tfds/root:/data/ -v /path/to/efficientnet-jax/:/workspace/jeffnet --rm --ipc=host jax_tf_pip`
     * For pt containers, `docker run --gpus all -it -v /path/to/imagenet/root:/data/ -v /path/to/efficientnet-jax/:/workspace/jeffnet --rm --ipc=host jax_pt_pip`
-4. Running validation (once inside running container):
+4. Model validation w/ pretrained weights (once inside running container):
     * For tf, in `worskpace/jeffnet`, `python tf_linen_validate.py /data/ --model tf_efficientnet_b0_ns`
     * For pt, in `worskpace/jeffnet`, `python pt_objax_validate.py /data/validation --model pt_efficientnet_b0`
+5. Training (within container)
+    * In `worskpace/jeffnet`, `tf_linen_train.py --config train_configs/tf_efficientnet_b0-gpu_24gb_x2.py --config.data_dir /data`

+### TPU

+I've successfully used this codebase on TPU VM environments as is.
+Any of the `tpu_x8` training configs should work out of the box on a v3-8 TPU.
+I have not tackled training with TPU Pods.